teclone/rollup-all/README.md

 The following build formats are supported:

 - `cjs`: Commonjs build, this output of this build is compatible with Nodejs.
-- `esm`: Es module build, the output of this build is compatibile with modern bundle tools such as webpack
+- `es`: Es module build, the output of this build is compatibile with modern bundle tools such as webpack
 - `umd`: Browser bundle compatible with umd loaders,
 - `iife`: Browser bundle